 - Smoke flows around plumbing systems, seeping through the holes used by pipes to go from floor to floor.

 - The type of smoke may greatly affect the restoration process.

 Different Types of Smoke:

 There are two different types of smoke–wet and dry.
 As a result, there are different types of soot residue after a fire.
-Before restoration begins, SERVPRO of Cumberland County will test the soot to determine which type of smoke damage occurred.
+Before restoration begins, SERVPRO® of Cape May County will test the soot to determine which type of smoke damage occurred.
 The cleaning procedures will then be based on the information identified during pretesting.